abcdefucsb/cdd203finalproj/README.md

 Data can also be accessed in data/herg_karim.tab

 ## Download Repo
-Download as a ZIP file (No Git required)
+Download as a ZIP file (No Git required)<br>
-Go to the repository page on GitHub.
+Go to the repository page on GitHub.<br>
-Click the green Code button located above the file list.
+Click the green Code button located above the file list.<br>
-Select Download ZIP from the dropdown.
+Select Download ZIP from the dropdown.<br>
 The repository will be downloaded as a ZIP file.
-You can then unzip it to access the contents.
+You can then unzip it to access the contents.<br>

 ## Set Up Virtual Environment & Install Packages
 (1)Recommened: Run the python script, using Google Colab<br>